-Recognized for more than a decade as the leading measure of burnout, the Maslach Burnout Inventory (MBI) incorporates the extensive research that has been conducted in the more than 25 years since its initial publication.
+Recognized as the leading measure of burnout, the Maslach Burnout Inventory (MBI) iis validated by the extensive research that has been conducted in the more than 25 years since its initial publication.
 The MBI Surveys address three general scales:

 MBI-Human Services Survey (MBI-HSS): The original measure that was designed for professionals in the human services.
 Copyright © 1981 by Christina Maslach & Susan E. Jackson

 MBI-General Survey (MBI-GS): The newest version of the MBI designed for use with workers in other occupations.
 The MBI-GS (S) for students is also available.
 Copyright © 1996, 2016 by Wilmar B. Schaufeli, Michael P. Leiter, Christina Maslach, & Susan E. Jackson

 MBI-Educators Survey (MBI-ES): An adaptation of the original measure for use with educators.
 Copyright © 1986 by Christina Maslach, Susan E. Jackson, & Richard L. Schwab